mathgladiator/adama-lang/reference/src/basics.md

 {"x":23}
 ```

-However, this document contains (1) an access control mechanism for who can create the document, (2) a document schema with **privacy as a first class citizen**, (3) a message interface for validating input, and (4) logic to construct the state of the document.
+However, this document contains (1) an access control mechanism for who can create a document, (2) a document schema with **privacy as a first class citizen**, (3) a message interface for validating input structure, and (4) logic to construct the state of the document.

 As a rule, documents can only be created once and race conditions go to first creator.
 It's worth noting that the document's state is different from the state used to construct it which enables developers to think in their domain rather than the document's schema.
+This is very similar to [Alan Kay's original thinking around object-oriented programming](https://wiki.c2.com/?AlanKaysDefinitionOfObjectOriented) and [Carl Hewitt's actor model](https://en.wikipedia.org/wiki/Actor_model).

 ## Reading